When a septic system is working properly, you should hardly even know it’s there.

-As far as a full inspection of your septic tank goes, you should aim for every three to five years.
+As far as a full inspection of your septic tank goes, you should aim for every four to five years.
 If you have a larger household that uses more water on a regular basis, it’s probably best that you don’t wait five years.
 Likewise, you should count on a three-year schedule if you simply have a smaller tank.

 If you just moved into a house with a septic tank, the inspector you used before closing should’ve told you how often you’d need the full assessment done.
 Otherwise, have one done and ask that inspector when you should schedule another.

 Always keep records of your septic inspection, too.
 For one thing, this will tell you when you need your next appointment.
 It will also help you track any ongoing maintenance problems in case you have to start saving for a new tank in the future.